 In 2011 he was elected Secretary General of EUROPA-UNION Germany for the first time.
 He was one of the founders of the EUROPA-UNION capital group Europa-Professionell.
-He is full-time head of the areas of education, Europe and international affairs in the strategic planning staff of the dbb civil servants' association and tarifunion.
+He is full-time head of the areas of education, Europe and international affairs in the strategic planning staff of the dbb civil servants' association and collective bargaining union.

 I am very happy to welcome him as a guest blogger.